btcrs/thesis/source/09_chapter_1.md

 ![Second Garden\label{Garden}](source/figures/nftpvc.jpg)

 In both instances, on top of the reservoir sits a small water-tight enclosure that houses the electronics used to monitor the garden.
 The heart of the system is the Raspberry Pi -- a credit card sized microcomputer.
 My garden incorporates three separate networked Raspberry Pis.
-Though only one is truly necessary, I chose to use multiple in order to emulate a large scale garden consisting of many separate table -- each table would in this case have a separate Pi.
+Though only one is truly necessary, I chose to use multiple in order to emulate a large scale garden consisting of many separate tabletops -- each tabletop would in this case have a separate Pi.
 These computers each control a handful of sensors constantly measuring health indicators, which they push to a cloud hosted database.
 The operator of the garden can manage each computer by accessing it directly or through a remote provisioning tool.
 To display the data collected by the garden's computer, or any collection of garden's computers, another cloud hosted site provides a dashboard with real time graphics and analytics that are generated from the most recent data stored in the database.

 ![Inside\label{inside}](source/figures/inside.jpg)